omok/CoachCompanion/docs/CURSOR_RULES.md

 2. **Database Operations**:
    - All database operations must go through the storage interface
    - Implement new features as methods on the Storage class in `server/storage.ts`
+   - Always set the `lastUpdatedByUser` field to maintain the audit trail
    - Follow the established pattern:
      ```typescript
      async getEntityById(id: number): Promise<Entity | undefined> {